Low-frequency radio telescopes sensitivity to light dark matter: Results

 With the bandwidth and integration time choice quoted above, we solve Eq.~\eqref{eq:radiometer} considering only the environmental noise contribution.
 The procedure is repeated for several values of $d$, and for both ALPs and DPs across the three targets.

 Figs.~\ref{fig:sens_Gal_Sun}--\ref{fig:sens_Gal_Earth} show the resulting sensitivity projections.
 In the solar case, an excellent sensitivity to DP signals is reachable, in principle even below $\epsilon\simeq 10^{-16}$, while the detection of ALPs can barely surpass $g_{a\gamma\gamma}\!\sim\!10^{-11}\,{\rm GeV^{-1}}$ at high masses ($m_a\gtrsim 10^{-7}$eV) and only for observation distances very close to the Sun.
 Instead, monitoring Jupiter can allow one to test $g_{a\gamma\gamma}$ even below $g_{a\gamma\gamma}\!\sim\!10^{-12}\,{\rm GeV^{-1}}$, but is less sensitive to $\epsilon$ compared to the observation of the Sun.
-Note that the sensitivities at low masses are limited by the QTN, while at higher masses by the Galactic background: The two regimes are clearly seen in the plots referring to DP, with the transition occurring at $m_{A'} \simeq 10^{-9}$ eV for the Sun and the Earth.
-On the other hand, this turnover for Jupiter occurs at slightly smaller masses than for the Sun, reflecting the weaker QTN level at 5 AU due to the lower local plasma density and temperature.
+Note that the sensitivities at low masses are limited by the QTN, while at higher masses by the Galactic background.
+The two regimes are clearly seen in the plots referring to DP: the transition occurs at $m_{A'} \sim 2\times10^{-9}$ eV for the Earth and at $m_{A'} \sim 8\times10^{-10}$ for Jupiter, reflecting the weaker QTN level at 5 AU due to the lower local plasma density and temperature.
+For the Sun, the turnover in mass varies with distance because of the radial dependence of the QTN.